-The following information sets forth risk factors that could cause our actual results to differ materially from those contained in forward-looking statements we have made in this Form 10-K and those we may make from time to time.
-You should carefully consider the risks described below, in addition to the other information contained in this Form 10-K, before making an investment decision.
+The following information sets forth risk factors that could cause our actual results to differ materially from those contained in forward-looking statements we have made in this report and those we may make from time to time.
+You should carefully consider the risks described below.
 Our business, financial condition or results of operations could be harmed by any of these risks.
 The risks and uncertainties described below are not the only ones we face.
 Additional risks not presently known to us or other factors not perceived by us to present significant risks to our business at this time also may impair our business operations.